shashigupta932/shashigupta.github.io/index.md

 ## How to create an account on GITHUB
 *open github.com
--2. sign up
+*sign up
--3 fill mail id and password
+*fill mail id and password
--4. click on sign up
+*click on sign up